Genetionary Logo

 A

 AIP genes encode a tumor suppressor protein.
-Pathogenic germline AIP mutations are associated with Familial Isolated Pituitary Adenomas.
+Pathogenic inherited AIP mutations are associated with Familial Isolated Pituitary Adenomas.

 AKT1 genes contain instructions for making a protein called AKT1 kinase, which helps control cell division and growth.
 It also helps control the self-destruction, or apoptosis, of cells that are not functioning properly or are no longer needed.
 AKT1 genetic variants can increase susceptibility to thyroid cancer

 APC gene provides the genetic instructions for making APC protein, a tumor suppressor.
 Pathogenic germline APC mutations may increase the risk for colorectal (colon) cancer, intestinal cancer, and other cancers.
-Familial Adenomatous Polyposis (FAP) can also be caused by a germline mutation in an APC gene.
+Familial Adenomatous Polyposis (FAP) can also be caused by an inherited mutation in an APC gene.

 Apoptosis is the process of programmed cell death, which is the self-destruction of cells that are not functioning properly or are no longer needed.

 ATM is a tumor suppressor gene.
 It helps repair damaged DNA.
-Pathogenic germline mutations in this gene are associated with lymphoma, leukemia, stomach cancer, brain cancer, ovarian cancer, breast cancer, skin cancer, liver cancer, and others.
+Inherited pathogenic mutations in this gene are associated with lymphoma, leukemia, stomach cancer, brain cancer, ovarian cancer, breast cancer, skin cancer, liver cancer, and others.

 AXIN2 is a protein coding gene.
 Pathogenic germline mutations are associated with colorectal (colon) cancer.